AlexandreDecan/sismic/docs/properties.rst

 interpreter.

-The complete list of :py:class:`~sismic.model.MetaEvent` that are created by the interpreter is described in the documentation of the :py:meth:`~sismic.interpreter.Interpreter.bind_property` method:
+The complete list of :py:class:`~sismic.model.MetaEvent` that are created by the interpreter is described in the documentation of the :py:meth:`~sismic.interpreter.Interpreter.bind_property_statechart` method:

-.. automethod:: sismic.interpreter.Interpreter.bind_property
+.. automethod:: sismic.interpreter.Interpreter.bind_property_statechart
     :noindex:

 If a property statechart reaches a final state during its execution, then the property is considered as not